Heather Bauer, BA

 Bruce started with Council on Aging in 2017.

-He loves golf, pickleball, and boogie boarding.
+In my free time I love golf, pickleball, and boogie boarding.

 Billie Breeden, MS